cerdamario13/pipeForce/README.md

 # Forces due to bends in pipes

-The momentum changes and the unbalanced internal pressure of the water leads to forces on the pipes.
-The force diagram below helps to explain how the calculations where set for the variable angle.
-For the 90-degree angle, Fundamentals of Fluid Mechanics 7th edition by Munson was used as reference.
+The changes in momentum and the unbalanced internal pressure of the water create forces on the pipes.
+The force diagram below illustrates how calculations were set up for the variable angle.
+For the 90-degree angle, Fundamentals of Fluid Mechanics, 7th edition, by Munson served as a reference.
 ![alt text](https://github.com/cerdamario13/pipeForce/blob/master/pipe_bend_freebody_diagram.png)

 Image from: